Stability analysis through folds: An end-loaded elastica with a lever arm: Numerical Examples

-Hence, the ordinate in the current case is negative of ordinate in section~\ref{ssec:Example4}.
-Additionally, the response in plots will be inverted.
+In our setup, the parameters $\alpha$ and $\theta_{o}$ are interdependent; varying $\alpha$ is equivalent to varying $\theta_{o}$ in the negative direction.
+As a result, the ordinate in the current case is same as that presented in subsection~\ref{sssec:Example3} of section~\ref{ssec:Examples_free_end}, while the abscissa is sign-reversed.
+The plots in Figure~\ref{fig:Example5} represent horizontally mirrored versions of those shown in Figure~\ref{fig:Example3}.
 The evolution of elastica configurations as the clamped end is rotated, are also indicated in the plots, along with the snap-back instability, illustrating the catapult-like behavior.
 The self-contact within the elastica and with the lever arm is disregarded.
 The lower load case of $\pi^{2}/4$ led to equilibria that don't involve self-contact.
 The higher load case of $9\pi^{2}/4$ generated multi-stable equilibria that formed loops and the snap-back instability would result in more than one equilibrium.
 Two families of stable equilibrium can be observed.
-The equilibrium configurations of one family are already illustrated in Figure~\ref{fig:Example5}.
-The configurations for the second family along with the snap-back instability are shown in Figure~\ref{fig:Example5_2}.
+The equilibrium configurations of one family are illustrated in Figure~\ref{fig:Example5}.
+The configurations for the second family, along with the snap-back instability, are shown in Figure~\ref{fig:Example5_2}.